 Restart failed server instances no more than a specific number of times.
-You define the number of restarts by setting the RestartMax property in a Node Manager startup.properties file.
+You define the number of restarts by setting the RestartMax property in the Node Manager startup.properties file.

-If Node Manager fails or is explicitly shut down, upon restart, it determines the server instances that were under its control when it exited.
+If Node Manager fails or is explicitly shut down, then upon restart, it determines the server instances that were under its control when it exited.
 Node Manager can restart any failed server instances as needed.

-Note: It is advisable to run Node Manager as an operating system service, so that it restarts automatically if its host machine is restarted.
+It is advisable to run Node Manager as an operating system service so that it restarts automatically when its host machine restarts.

-2.2.4 Monitor Servers and View Log Data
+Monitor Servers and View Log Data

 Node Manager creates a log file for a Node Manager process and a log file of server output for each server instance it controls.
-For more information, see Section 2.7.2, "Log Files".
+See Log Files.

-2.3 Node Manager Implementations
+Node Manager Implementations

-WebLogic Server provides two implementations of Node Manager, Java-based and script-based, with similar functionality.
-However, each implementation has different configuration and security considerations.
+Oracle WebLogic Server provides two implementations of Node Manager, Java-based and script-based, with similar functionality.
+Each implementation has different configuration and security considerations.

-2.3.1 Java-based Node Manager
+Java-Based Node Manager